Whisper of Yum

 This crispy beer battered fish recipe is one of my favorites.
 Made with flaky cod that is fried and wrapped in a flavorful, light and crispy beer batter.
 The best part?
 The delicious homemade dilly tartar sauce that really brings this crispy beer battered fish home.

-If you are looking for more fried fish recipes, then check out my Beer Battered Fish Tacos and Crispy Fish Sandwich recipes, next!
+If you are looking for more fried seafood recipes, then check out my Honey Walnut Shrimp, Beer Battered Fish Tacos and Crispy Fish Sandwich recipes, next!

 crispy-beer-battered-fish